SGenheden/Seminario/README.md

 2. A Gaussian09 formated checkpoint file with results from a frequency calculation (`freq`-keyword)
 3. A list of bonds for which the equilibrium distance and force constant should be estimated

+The bond and angle functional forms are assumed to be harmonic: 0.5k(r-r0)^2, i.e. with an explicit half.

 Installation
 ============
 To install this tool, clone or download the git repository.
 Change to the downloaded directory and install the software with